 - New weights get applied with the next training example.

-- Step 2, 3, 4, 5 is what is called as stochastic gradient descent.
+- Step 2, 3, 4, and 5 is what is called stochastic gradient descent.

 n_iterations = 100 learning_rate = 0.01 def predict(X, y, coef): ''' Activation function: w0 + w1*x1 + w2*x2 + ... + wn*xn ''' output = np.dot(X, coef[1:]) + coef ''' Unit Step function: Predict 1 if output >= 0 else 0 ''' return np.where(output >= 0.0, 1, 0) def fit(X, y): rgen = np.random.RandomState(1) coef_ = rgen.normal(loc=0.0, scale=0.01, size=1 + X.shape) for _ in range(n_iterations): for xi, expected_value in zip(X, y): predicted_value = predict(xi, target, coef_) coef_[1:] += learning_rate * (expected_value - predicted_value) * xi coef_ += learning_rate * (expected_value - predicted_value) * 1 return coef_